siosphere/beef-flux/README.md

 }
 ```

-If not initial value callback is provided, and the value doesn't exist in the
+If no initial value callback is provided, and the value doesn't exist in the
 object you are sanitizing, it will default to null.

 ```